 Fitbit Zip – Best for Battery Life

-We won’t be looking at all the techiest wristwear here – check out our reviews here, which includes the Fitbit Blaze Watch and the Fitbit Charge 2 If you’re looking for a fitness tracker recommendation though, you’ve come to the right place.
+We won’t be looking at all the techiest wristwear here – check out our reviews here, which includes a variety of trackers such as the Fitbit Versa 2 and the Charge 4.
+If you’re looking for a fitness tracker recommendation though, you’ve come to the right place.

 What can a Fitness Tracker do for You?

-A fitness tracker is a perfect way to monitor your activity and health in an easy way and with an incredible accuracy.
-Think of them as your electronic personal trainer that on your wrist can be constantly measuring your vital signs, quality of sleep and step count.
+A fitness tracker is a perfect way to monitor your activity and health in an easy way and with incredible accuracy.
+Think of them as your electronic personal trainer that on your wrist can be constantly measuring your vital signs, quality of sleep, and step count.

 Need some fitness motivation and want to push yourself harder?
 Think tech.
 People who use trackers are 30 to 40 percent more active.
 Trackers help facilitate self-awareness and mindfulness, which is necessary for behavior change.